Berlin best beer garden guide for the spring/summer of 2018 is out!

 We love taking our dog here.
 This biergarten has a privileged location by the river and near the Parliament and Chancellery.
 Cozy and atmospheric contrast to the modern architecture.
 The beer is top notch.
 Make sure you sit down below the Chestnut trees.
 Get your beer and watch the boats go by.
 It’s magical.
 Take a walk along the river banks towards Bellevue Palace afterwards (or beforehand).

-This cool new brewery/container complex at Park am Gleisdreieck – one of our favorite public spaces in Berlin currently – has now added a cool outdoor sitting area.
+This cool brewery/container complex at Park am Gleisdreieck – one of our favorite public spaces in Berlin currently – has now added a cool outdoor sitting area.
 This is probably the biergarten with the most varieties of beer.
-And their all craftfully made at the adjacent brewery complex.
+And they are all craftfully made at the adjacent brewery complex.
 Options go from Helles, Pale Ale, German IPA, Porter, Berliner Weisse to experimental creations.
 If the weather is not helping, move inside.
 The brewery and restaurant areas are very nice.
-Constructions are not quite finished yet, but still worth a visit!

 This slice of paradise is located around Tiergarten Park, right by the Spanish embassy.
 There’s a very atmospheric restaurant here (which is also worth a visit).
 But let’s focus on the biergarten.
 It is surrounded by woods and a lake.
 Unlike some beer gardens, this one can also get quite busy during weekends (when the weather is nice), so it may require some planning.
 Make sure to try their pizza (not typical) with the beer.
 This place is also very close to the back of the Berlin Zoo, so why not combine a trip to the Zoo with a satisfying Biergarten experience?Note: Part of the space is under construction so have that in mind when visiting this summer.